 In most cases, hormone therapy is effective in preventing urinary obstruction and other symptoms.
 They start causing problems when the prostate is too big.
-The flow of urine that goes through the urethra gets compromised, and a significant volume of urine stays in the bladder.
+This compromises the flow of urine that goes through the urethra, and a significant volume of urine stays in the bladder.

 But androgen deprivation therapy is only a temporary measure.
 After some time, the prostate becomes resistant to this therapy.
 The number of androgen receptors increases and the gland starts to grow once again.
-Regardless of the testosterone levels, the gland keeps growing, and the reason is not yet fully understood.
+Regardless of the testosterone levels, the gland keeps growing, and we don’t fully know why.
 That is when we talk about castrate-resistant prostate cancer (1, 2).